Azure/bicep-registry-modules/avm/res/db-for-my-sql/flexible-server/README.md

 ### Parameter: `roleAssignments`

-Array of role assignment objects that contain the "roleDefinitionIdOrName" and "principalId" to define RBAC role assignments on this resource.
-In the roleDefinitionIdOrName attribute, you can provide either the display name of the role definition, or its fully qualified ID in the following format: "/providers/Microsoft.Authorization/roleDefinitions/c2f4ef07-c644-48eb-af81-4b1b4947fb11".
+Array of role assignments to create.

 - Required: No
 - Type: array